Rich writes on many topics, including Chinese, teaching English, religion, traveling in Taiwan, football, and painting.

 Paul: Yeah.
 Besides Saturdays and Sundays, other days are really quiet.

-This kind of format will give your students more practice at using conversation style sentences and less pressure to think about the written form of English.
+This kind of format will give your students more practice in using conversation-style sentences and less pressure to think about the written form of English.

 1. New Roommate 1